 Let’s take a look at how housing prices have trended recently.
 According to CoreLogic, a property research firm, overall home prices for the "Single Family Combined" tier saw an increase from 4.04% in December 2019 to December 2020.
-From November 2020 to December 2020, home prices increased by 1.7%.
-Furthermore, May 2015 marked the 39th consecutive month home prices have increased.
-That means this trend began in 2012.
+From November 2020 to December 2020, home prices increased by 1%.
+Furthermore, May 2020 marked the 103rd consecutive month home prices have increased.

 Trends Can’t Be Relied Upon

 Trends are trends for a reason; they’re not guaranteed.
 Many people still remember the housing crash that took place in 2007, when, according to Federal Reserve statistics, homes in the U.S. lost $6.3 trillion in value during early 2006 to late 2010.

 While the market has recovered, this serves as a good reminder that things can always change.
 Just as the stock market fluctuates, so too does the housing market.

-While 30-year mortgage rates are currently around 4%.
-Some commentators say they might rise to 5% or 6% in 2016.
+While 30-year mortgage rates remain near historic lows around 3%, some commentators say they might rise to 3.3% in 2021.
 These interest rate forecasts may or may not come to fruition.
 You may not want to delay the sale of your home based on the opinions of others and the whims of the market.

 Good Time to Sell